 My research focuses on cognitive decision science, ethics of technology, rationality and data epistemology.
 Areas of interest include barriers to the adoption of digital agricultural technologies, the trustworthiness of autonomous systems and implementing Bayesian rationality with social media UX design.
 I create cognitive models for informed decision-making across a broad range of contexts and industry applications.

 I have had a varied career including managing my own media and podcasting business and working as an Academic Skills Advisor for QUT library 2009-2016.

 In 2014, I was a Transformational Learning and Teaching Fellow (Learning and Teaching Unit @ QUT).
 My role in QUT Transform included the construction of an archive and taxonomy of data from the Transform Google+ social network, creating the Transform subject guide, working with the module curriculum teams to design engaging eLearning experiences, and researching best practise for student support services grounded in connectivist pedagogy informed by social network/LMS integrated learning analytics.

-I have taught into philosophy, communication and information science across four Universities: University of Melbourne, Rutgers, The State University of New Jersey, The University of Queensland, and Queensland University of Technology.
+I have taught into philosophy, communication and information science across the University of Melbourne, Rutgers, The State University of New Jersey, The University of Queensland, and Queensland University of Technology.

 I have won three Vice Chancellor’s Performance Awards for online learning resources and teaching and learning support: